 No matter which party you represent, carefully walk through the discovery responses.
-Play devil’s advocate with your client and challenge him or her with the hard questions.
+Play devil’s advocate with your client and challenge them with the hard questions.

 Remember, the purpose of a taking deposition is to gather information, not to show off.
 The permissible scope of discovery is whether the information you are seeking is reasonably calculated to lead to the discovery of admissible evidence.
-The standard is not whether it will be admissible; the standard is could the information you are seeking lead to admissible evidence?
-So, information you cannot seek in trial can be fair game in a deposition and that is the beauty of depositions.
+The standard is not whether it will be admissible.
+The standard is: could the information you are seeking lead to admissible evidence?
+So, information you cannot seek at trial can be fair game in a deposition, and that is the beauty of depositions.

 Remind your client of the following:

 - Answer only the question asked.
-For example, if you are asked what day it is, answer “Tuesday,” not “it is Tuesday and it’s my daughter’s birthday today and the sun is out.”
-(At the deposition, make sure you are sitting close enough to your client that you can kick him under the table if he is talking too much.
+For example, if you are asked what day it is, answer “Tuesday,” not “it is Tuesday, and it’s my daughter’s birthday today, and the sun is out.”
+(At the deposition, make sure you are sitting close enough to your client that you can kick them under the table if they is talking too much.
 I have had to do that during many depositions!)